IlKaiser/IoT_Group-Project/nucleo_code/README.md

 ```

 ## Control thread

+### Control thread: MPU-9250 initialization
-The thread first initialize the MPU9250 sensor, then periodically samples it in order to check, together with the Arduino, whether the proximity sensor needs to be better oriented or not, and also to manage the power consumption in a smart way.
+The thread first initialize the **MPU9250 sensor**, then periodically samples it in order to check, together with the Arduino, whether the proximity sensor needs to be better oriented or not, and also to manage the power consumption in a smart way.
 In order to use the MPU9250 sensor we have to specify the **mpu9250 module** in the [Makefile](https://github.com/IlKaiser/IoT_Group-Project/blob/main/nucleo_code/Makefile):

 ```c